Georgetown (NSW)

 Residential development activity is lower than average in Georgetown according to AreaSearch's national comparison of local real estate markets

-By 2041, it is projected to grow by 374 residents.
-If current development rates continue, housing supply may not keep pace with population growth, potentially increasing buyer competition and supporting stronger price growth.
+Looking ahead, Georgetown is expected to grow by 379 residents through to 2041 (from the latest AreaSearch quarterly estimate).
+If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development